Posted in: Digital marketingLast update: 18/08/21

 - Incentivize customers to share your store online

-In this post, we’ll examine why customers love experiential retail, and how to implement brick-and-mobile marketing so you can boost brand engagement and promote your product.
+In this post, we’ll examine why customers love experiential retail, and how to implement brick-and-mobile marketing so you can boost brand engagement and promote your product with fun retail promotion ideas.
 Let’s take a look!

 Experiential retail is about letting your customers have it all.
 They want the convenience of online shopping, the excitement of new technology, and the authenticity of visiting your brand in person.
 A full, 360-degree retail experience might include personal recommendations from your staff, AI-informed product offers through your app, and a streamlined process to collect online orders.
 (We’ll share some more specific examples later on.)